taylordusting/s15_Taylor_markdown/README.md

 ```
 </pre>

-If you specify a language directly after the first three back-ticks, it will autmoatically highlight the syntax for that code block.
+If you specify a language directly after the first three back-ticks, it will automatically highlight the syntax for that code block.

 * ```java
 * ```python